r-rishabh-j/mysql-java-api/README.md

 The relative path to library jar file has to be from the root folder of the application.
 4. Select an appropriate package name.
 It should NOT start with `java.lang`(which is anyway reserved for Java builtins).
 This would lead to unsupported behaviours.

-A sample application to run the library has already been created in `/run_assignment_1` directory with all the settings initialised.
-The `mainClass` is the `run_assignment_1.App.java` class in which code could be added to experiment with the library.

 ### C. Placement of `queries.xml` file
 Place the `queries.xml` file in the /app folder of the Java application in which the library has been imported.
 The path of the file can also be changed by calling appropriate API function mentioned below.